Automation vs. Orchestration: What’s the Difference?

 So, while automation refers to a single task, orchestration arranges tasks to optimize a workflow.

 For example, orchestrating an app means not only deploying an application, but also connecting it to the network so it can communicate with users and other apps.
-In the cloud, orchestration is often key to ensuring that automated spin-up activities like auto-scaling take place in the right order, with the right security rules and permissions in place.
+In the cloud, orchestration is important.

 IT orchestration tools